Question: "What did Jesus mean when He said, 'I am the Bread of Life' (John 6:35)?"

 Answer: “I am the Bread of Life” (John 6:35) is one of the seven “I Am” statements of Jesus.
 Jesus used the same phrase “I AM” in seven declarations about Himself.
 In all seven, He combines I AM with tremendous metaphors which express His saving relationship toward the world.
 All appear in the book of John.

-All of this plays into the scene being described in John 6.
-Jesus was trying to get away from the crowds to no avail.
+All of this plays into the scene being described in John 6 when Jesus used the term “bread of life.”
+He was trying to get away from the crowds to no avail.
 He had crossed the Sea of Galilee, and the crowd followed Him.
 After some time, Jesus inquires of Philip how they’re going to feed the crowd.
 Philip’s answer displays his “little faith” when he says they don’t have enough money to give each of them the smallest morsel of food.
 Finally, Andrew brings to Jesus a boy who had five small loaves of bread and two fish.
 With that amount, Jesus miraculously fed the throng with lots of food to spare.